Haas VF-25

-The Haas VF-25 is a Formula One racing car designed and constructed by the Haas F1 Team currently competing in the 2025 Formula One World Championship.
-It is being driven by Esteban Ocon and Oliver Bearman, both of whom are in their first full season with the team following Kevin Magnussen's departure from Formula 1 and Nico Hülkenberg's move to Sauber for the 2025 season as part of its transition to Audi.
+The Haas VF-25 is a Formula One racing car designed and constructed by the Haas F1 Team which competed in the 2025 Formula One World Championship.
+It was driven by Esteban Ocon and Oliver Bearman, both of whom were in their first full season with the team following Kevin Magnussen's departure from Formula 1 and Nico Hülkenberg's move to Sauber for the 2025 season as part of its transition to Audi.

 History

 Haas unveiled the car at the F1 75 Live event on 18 February 2025.
 Following the predecessor focusing on a more carbon-based livery, the VF-25 features a larger presence of white colouring.

 At the Japanese Grand Prix, the VF-25 sported a pink-accented livery that paid homage to cherry blossom trees.
 For the Canadian Grand Prix, the VF-25 sported a special livery inspired by the VF-16 to commemorate the team's 200th Grand Prix.